-Use this page as a Monette trumpet reference.
-Start from the player's current mouthpiece and map from there.
+Start with the player's current mouthpiece and map from there.

 Scope: Bb trumpet only.
 French horn, trombone, and tuba are covered in the low brass companion guide.